 Although police eventually shut down these demonstrations, the social and Internet infrastructure of the movement remained intact.
 People met one another over the course of the demonstrations, forged relationships online and continued working in their own ways.
 Different members in different places have chosen to concern themselves with particular problems.
 Those that resonate with others in the loose collective end up getting support from the various websites and Facebook pages already associated with the Occupy movement.
 While there is no “official” Occupy movement, when an effort gains support from enough of the trusted Occupy networks, it can be considered a de facto Occupy action.

-the movement came to the rescue of hurricane victims with Occupy Sandy - a bottom-up, people-driven recovery effort that rivaled FEMA for its ability to bring aid to the people who needed it.
+Most recently, the movement came to the rescue of hurricane victims with Occupy Sandy - a bottom-up, people-driven recovery effort that rivaled FEMA for its ability to bring aid to the people who needed it.
 The Occupy brand credibility, so to speak, as well as its existing networking infrastructure gave activists a great head start in connecting donors, organizers and providers to victims in the worst-hit areas.